sybrew/the-seo-framework/readme.txt

 		* I don't know what to do with this, yet.
 Expect this discrepancy to stay until a generator comes for option and meta pages.
 * **Added:**
 	* JavaScript: `tsfL10n.nonces.manage_options` has been added for strict nonce verification.
 Although unused, this is future-proofing.
+	* JavaScript: `tsf-updated-gutenberg-visibility` now triggers, and forwards the visibility state.
+	* JavaScript: `tsfGBC.triggerUpdate( 'visibility' )` is now available.
+I recommend forwarding this to the Gutenberg editor, and let `tsfGBC` trigger this automatically.
 * **Changed:**
 	* The `tsfL10n.params` and `tsfL10n.i18n` values are now escaped less rigorously.
 This requires extra security attention when using these values.
 * **Improved:**